John Kinross Scholar in 2015

 What was the impact on your practice?

 In Florence, I started to draw from observation, spending significant periods of time in the English Cemetery at Piazzale Donatello and San Miniato al Monte.
 Drawings made whilst in Florence were an important part of my application to attend the ‘The Drawing Year’ at the Royal Drawing School.
-Working from observation has made me a far more versatile as an artist: more willing to take chances and push my work into unfamiliar territory.
+Working from observation has made me a far more versatile as an artist: more willing to take chances and push my work

 What would you say the long term impact has been on yourself and you work?